chris-poe/react-native-redux-axios/README.md

 #### `npm clean`

-**Configured for _yarn_ only**
+Clears Watchman, removes node modules and re-aquires.

+#### `npmclean:yarn`

-Clears Watchman, removes node modules, cleans yarn cache, and re-aquires node modules using yarn.
+Same as `npm clean` but also clears yarn cache and re-aquires node modules using yarn.

 #### `npm lint`